Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

         )
 ```
 17. Now let's look at the *"merge"* statement.
 In the *"select"* statement below, the l_deduped CTE and l_tgt CTE are joined together with a left join to identify the rows that are in line_item_stg table that might not in the permanent table or where the hash_diff is different and the modified date is after what is already in the table.
-18. **Important:** Another note is the *"on"* clause of the *"merge"* statement.
-The logical partition dates are used there to filter/limit the full table scan on the line_item permanent table.
 ``` sql
 -- Merge Pattern
     --